aio-libs/aiohttp/docs/client_advanced.rst

                 trace_request_ctx={'foo': 'bar'})

-.. seealso:: :ref:`aiohttp-tracing-reference` section for
+.. seealso:: :ref:`aiohttp-client-tracing-reference` section for
              more information about the different signals supported.

 Connectors